giuthas-talks/TPK2024/README.md

 Esitelmä ja työpaja Ropeconissa 2023.
 Kelmut löytyvät [täältä](https://github.com/giuthas-talks/Ropecon2023/blob/main/kielen_lainaaminen_ja_fantastinen_puhe.pdf).

-A talks and a workshops workshop I gave at Ropecon in Helsinki in summer of 2022.
+A talks and a workshops workshop I gave at Ropecon in Helsinki in July 2023.
 These evolved from two talks at [Indiana Comicon 2022 (slides in English)](https://github.com/giuthas-talks/Comicon2022) and two talks and two workshops (delivered in Finnish and English) at [Ropecon 2022 (slides in English)](https://github.com/giuthas-talks/Ropecon2022):